How often do you ask yourself what would happen to your KiwiSaver account after you pass away? We bet not very often.

 In this scenario, your next of kin is not required to apply for the court’s approval for the management of your estate (also known as ‘Probate for a will’ or Letters of Administration if there is no will).

-However, according to the KiwiSaver Annual Report released by Financial Market Authority (2019), the average KiwiSaver member's balance was around NZD$20,000 above the given benchmark.
+However, according to the KiwiSaver Annual Report released by Financial Market Authority (2019), the average member's balance was around NZD$20,000 above the given benchmark.
 Hence, it’s important to have a look at the second scenario.

 Scenario 2: Your KiwiSaver account exceeds NZD$15,000.

-Given your account is above NZD$15,000, your loved ones have two potential cases.
+Given your KiwiSaver investment is above NZD$15,000, your loved ones have two potential cases.
 In case A where you have a will.
 Your close relatives would be required to make an application to the court which will grant them ‘probate’.
 Once probate is granted, your KiwiSaver provider will transfer the money to your estate.
 Your accumulated funds will then be distributed as specified in the relevant will.

-Important note: make sure that your relatives are aware of your scheme provider and they know who to contact for a withdrawal of your funds.
+Important note: make sure that your relatives are aware of your scheme provider and they know who to contact for a withdrawal of your KiwiSaver funds.
 There are numerous providers in the KiwiSaver market, and thus, without this information it can be rather challenging and expensive for an executor to track down the funds.

 Once "Letters of Administration" are granted, the administrator can start dealing with your estate, however, you need to be aware that the estate will not be distributed as per your will, but as prescribed by the Administration Act 1969.
 Overall, the whole process can take anywhere between 6 and 24 months depending on the complexity of the estate.